-The Agency is contracting with the ACHNs, which are responsible for managing the quality of Medicaid services and related care coordination for defined populations, to foster and encourage innovation, improvement, and clinical transformation at the care delivery level.
-The Agency believes that incentivizing change at the delivery system level will create the impetus for sustainable health reform and clinical transformation that will, ultimately, benefit all patients in the state.
+The Agency is contracting with the ACHNs, which are responsible for managing the quality of Medicaid services and related care coordination for defined populations.
+We will use ACHNs to foster and encourage innovation, improvement, and clinical transformation at the care delivery level.
+We believe that incentivizing change at the delivery system level will create the impetus for sustainable health reform and clinical transformation that will, ultimately, benefit all patients in the state.